-Location: The restaurant is on Court Street in the heart of Cobble Hill, a short distance from the Bergen Street stop on the F-Train.
+Location: The restaurant is on Court Street in the heart of Cobble Hill, a short distance from the Bergen Street stops on the F-Train.

-After finish you food, walk an avenue over to Smith Street and peruse the many boutiques or walk across Atlantic toward Downtown Brooklyn.
+After finish your food, walk an avenue over to Smith Street and peruse the many boutiques or walk across the Atlantic toward Downtown Brooklyn.

 Address: 8610 5th Ave, Brooklyn, NY 11209-5202, USA